johan162/hpdf_table/docs/GettingStarted.md

 ![Figure 1 - tut_ex01.png](screenshots/tut_ex01.png)
 ***Figure 1:*** *Your first table.*

 As we explained above the coordinate system is in postscript dots.
 For precision positioning it might be useful to visualize this grid on the page.
 By using the `hpdftbl_stroke_grid()` function such a grid can be displayed on a page to help with positioning.
-If we add the grid to the page and show the uppper left area of the paper with the grid we can view its positioning in the grid as shown in **Figure 2.**
+If we add the grid to the page and show the upper left area of the paper with the grid we can view its positioning in the grid as shown in **Figure 2.**

 ![Figure 2 - tut_ex01grid.png](screenshots/tut_ex01grid.png)
 ***Figure 2:*** *Your first table in the page coordinate system showing the upper left part of the paper.*